AndrewDass1/NOTES/Docker/Docker Commands.md

 ```
 docker build -t "registry"/"nameofapp" "directory"
 ```
 "registry", "nameofapp" and "directory are placeholders.
 Name "registry" accordingly to the repository that the image will be pushed too and specify directory.
-If the files are in the current directory use a "." <br>
-"registry" can also be replaced by an account username if an image is being pushed to a personal account to retrieve the image.
+If the files are in the current directory use a "." "registry" can also be replaced by an account username if an image is being pushed to a personal account to retrieve the image.

 3. Run the Image:
 ```